charmaine/InternetWishlist/README.md

 6. All ideas & projects belong 100% to the creators and no one, other than the creators themselves may take credit for their work.<br>
 7. Keep the projects open source so they can be continually improved by others as well!<br>

 ** Most of the project is undone, so feel free to work on the project however you want!
-As long as your PR doesn't crash the page, it'll most likely be accepted! :)
+As long as your PR doesn't crash the page, it'll most likely be accepted! :) Just wanted to share this idea before Hacktoberfest ends!